Grandma was drunk. Again.

-Grandma was drunk again.
-And not just some slightly tipsy, old lady, isn’t-she-cute, drunk.
-She was falling down on her ass, mean, incoherent, tempting-me-to-toss-her-out-into-the-snow-to-get-run-over-by-a-reindeer drunk.
+And not some slightly tipsy, old lady, isn’t-she-cute, drunk.
+She was falling on her ass, mean, incoherent, tempting-me-to-leave-her-out-in-the-snow-to-get-run-over-by-a-reindeer, drunk.

 Except Chicago was sadly lacking in reindeer.
 Got plenty of snow, though.
 Sighing, I made my way to Gran to help her get inside before she passed out and froze to death.
-Awful as she was, she was the only family I had.
-My mom died almost ten years ago when I had just turned eight, I didn’t know who my dad was, and there was no other family as far as I knew.
+Awful as she was, she was still the only family I had.
+My mom had died almost ten years ago when I had just turned eight, and I’d never met my dad.
+There was no other family as far as I knew.
 Just me and a mean, drunk granny.

 And the occasional social worker.

 That thought was enough to make me try to help the old woman sober up.
-I didn’t want to go into temporary care just days before my eighteenth birthday.
-I carefully approached where she was on the floor, crawling on her hands and knees, dressed all in black and looking so much like an angry bear that I almost laughed.
+I didn’t want to go into temporary care days before my eighteenth birthday.

-I leaned down next to her, and was hit with a waft of whiskey, oranges, and cigarettes.
+I knelt next to where she sat and got hit with a waft of whiskey, oranges, and cigarettes.
 “Grandma, let me help you up.”

-I tried again, using a softer tone.
-“C’mon, Gram, let’s sit on the couch and look at the pretty lights,” I said as if I were excited.
+“C’mon, Gran, let’s sit on the couch and look at the pretty lights,” I said as if I were excited.

-She tilted her head and I could see one eye blinking up at me through her wild tangle of hair.
+Her head tilted, and one eye blinked up at me through a wild tangle of hair.

-I nodded and tried to give an encouraging smile, pointing toward the forlorn-looking Christmas tree we’d decorated the day before.
+Nodding, I gave what I hoped was an encouraging smile, and pointed toward the raggedy Christmas tree we had decorated the day before.
 Charlie Brown’s little tree had nothing on this baby.
-It was an old artificial tree that I’d rescued from a dumpster a couple years before, when I was determined to have my own Christmas tree, for once.
-I don’t know why I kept dragging it out every year—the only ornaments were ones I’d made from paper and aluminum foil, and I’d only been able to buy one strand of lights—but somehow, in spite of the fact that Santa never visited our house, it still made me feel good to see it.
-And strangely enough, it had the same effect on the old woman.
-She’d even sobered up enough this year to help me cut out paper snowflakes to add to it.
+It was an artificial pine I’d rescued from a dumpster a few years ago, making it our first tree.
+I don’t know why I kept dragging it out every year—the only ornaments were ones I’d made from paper and aluminum foil, and I’d only been able to buy one strand of lights—but somehow, despite the fact Santa never visited our house, it felt good to see it.

 Her head dropped down, mumbling something I couldn’t understand.
 I reached out again, and this time she didn’t shake me off.

-Grandma wasn’t very tall, but she was plenty round, so it was a stretch for me to put my arms around her.
+Gran wasn’t very tall, but she was plenty wide, so it was a stretch to put my arms around her.
 I tried to pull her up and only managed to topple us both.
-I didn’t know whether to laugh or cry, and when I looked down and saw that she had passed out, I did both.
+I didn’t know whether to laugh or cry, but when I saw that she had passed out, I did both.

-I sat on the floor next to her, watching the colored lights blur through my tears until my back ached and my eyes burned so badly I knew I had to go to bed.
-I walked quietly into her bedroom, grabbed a pillow and blanket then tried to get her comfortable on the floor since there was no way I could carry her to bed at that point.
-After that familial duty, I climbed into the futon and pulling my own blanket over my head.
+Grabbing a pillow and blankets, I tried to get Gran comfortable on the floor since there was no way I could carry her to bed at that point.
+After that familial duty, I climbed into the futon and pulled another blanket over my head.
 I was too tired to even say my nightly prayer—the one I’d prayed for ten years, the one that had never been answered—the one where I begged that whoever my father was, he’d come rescue me.

 “Happy flippin’ holidays,” I mumbled.

-A skittering noise startled me just as I was dozing off, I heard a skittering noise then a soft snuffling sound.
-I opened my eyes under the covers, listening carefully for a moment, then closed them again when I didn’t hear anything else.
-Maybe a mouse had passed by and interrupted grandma’s snoring?
-I was too tired to care.
-I pulled the blankets tighter around my head and gave in to sleep, never imagining that my life could change forever.
+A skittering noise startled me just as I was dozing off.
+I opened my eyes under the covers then closed them again when I didn’t hear anything else.
+Perhaps a mouse had run across the floor, but I was too tired to care.
+Pulling the blankets tighter around my head, I gave in to sleep, never imagining my life could change forever.

-It was the odor that woke me—something animal-like that overpowered the usual alcohol and B.O. smell of my grandmother.
-Gagging, I opened my eyes to look at Gram.
+It was the odor that woke me—something animal-like, overpowering the usual alcohol and B.O. smell of my grandmother.
+Gagging, I sat up to look at Gran.